 Trend 1: Good Performing Articles Are Growing in Length

-Now, with word-stuffing long dead, to rank higher one of the essential things you must know is that Google is constantly optimizing its search engine to provide users with more relevant and intent-based content.
+Now, with word-stuffing long dead, to rank higher in search one of the essential things you must know is that Google is constantly optimizing its search engine to provide users with more relevant and intent-based content.

-To answer the needs of customers, the company has developed LSI (latent semantic indexing) – an algorithm that uses mathematical techniques to understands the relationship patterns between different words in your text.
+To answer the needs of customers, the company has developed LSI (latent semantic indexing) – an algorithm that uses mathematical techniques to understand the relationship patterns between different words in your text.
 LSI helps Google understand the topic of your article.

-To rank higher, you have to use a precise subset of keywords rather than a singular one because this helps LSI understand your article more in-depth and rank you higher for a particular search.
+Therefore, to rank higher, you have to use a precise subset of keywords rather than a singular one because this helps LSI understand your article more in-depth and rank you higher for a particular search.

 Trend 2: Bloggers Invest More Time per Post

 Overall, the time bloggers invest in producing content has risen.
-What’s apparent is that effort pays off as copywriters who spend 6+ hours on an article report two times better results than those who don’t.
+What’s apparent is that effort pays off as copywriters who spend 6+ hours on an article report better results than those who don’t.

 Writing two thousand words is not enough anymore.
 You have to provide supplementary content that keeps the audience engaged and helps them better understand the topic.
 Adding video, infographics, or audio in an article helps engage more people, yet it also means you may need to put even more effort and time into publishing a lead-generating article nowadays.